XORMANCER/kali-dots/README.md

 ## Contents

+Below is a brief overview of the changes made to common defaults, along with key files of note.

 ### root (/)
 * **.gtkrc-2.0** - Sets the gruvbox them
 * **.tmux.conf** - Tmux package manager and sane defaults